-Mark H. Hamer is Chair of the Firm's North America Antitrust & Competition Practice Group.
+Mark H. Hamer is Global Chair of the Firm's Antitrust & Competition Practice Group, comprised of over 300 competition lawyers in over 60 offices across 43 countries.
 Mark has over 25 years of wide-ranging litigation experience, including first-chair roles in jury trials, bench trials and arbitrations.
 His primary focus is antitrust litigation.

 Before joining Baker McKenzie, Mark was a successful federal prosecutor in the Antitrust Division of the US Department of Justice.
 He was involved in some of the DOJ's highest-profile antitrust trials.
 Before joining the DOJ, Mark was a partner at another global law firm where he handled complex multidistrict antitrust class actions in courts across the nation.